We found 6 providers with an interest in gastrointestinal problems and who accept BlueCare Everyday Health 1477 near

-Dr. Rafael Fleites specializes in adult gastroenterology and practices in Saint Cloud, FL, Tallahassee, FL, and Orlando, FL.
+Dr. Rafael Fleites is an adult gastroenterology specialist in Saint Cloud, FL, Tallahassee, FL, and Orlando, FL.
 He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He attended Thomas Jefferson University, Jefferson Medical College for medical school and subsequently trained at Jackson Memorial Medical Center for residency.
 Dr. Fleites is affiliated with Osceola Regional Medical Center.

 Relevant Interests: , gastrointestinal bleeding, stomach problems, small intestine disorders, irritable bowel syndrome (IBS), acid reflux (GERD)

 Dr. Glenn Osterweil's specialties are acupuncture and podiatry (foot & ankle medicine).
 He practices in Orlando, FL, Clermont, FL, and Altamonte Springs, FL.
 He trained at Genessee Hospital for residency.
 These areas are among his clinical interests: gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Relevant Interests: , gastrointestinal problems (digestive disorders)

-All Interests: Biopuncture Pain Control, Addiction, Asthma, Chronic Fatigue Syndrome, Colds and Flu's, ...
+All Interests: Sports Health, Chronic Fatigue Syndrome, Moxibustion, Common Cold, Cupping, Fibromyalgia, ...
 (Read more)